Kanora

 Sixty seconds in the actual app.

-The library at rest, a rip in progress, a metadata edit, music routing to AirPlay.
-No tour narration — just Kanora doing what it does.
+The library at rest, a rip in progress, a metadata edit, and music routing to AirPlay.
+No tour narration.
+Just Kanora doing the work.

 Kanora · In UseFocusee · ~60s